ianir/Arielou/README.md

 The underlying technology under the hood will be Lisp.

-Unlike Matlab anc C that store 2D arrays in memory column based or row based, Arielou uses diaginal based memory management which is fantastic when using the identity matrix.
+Unlike Matlab anc C that store 2D arrays in memory column based or row based, Arielou uses diagonal based memory management which is fantastic when using the identity matrix.